IamMarwan/My-Projects/RPS Game/README.md

 ### 📘 About This Project

 This project was developed during a **Data Science and AI course** at **Khalifa University**, as part of the **Tumooh National Service Program**.
 It demonstrates my applied skills in machine learning, computer vision, and interactive AI systems while actively serving in the national service.
-The goal was to integrate AI into a real-time environment with full pipeline ownership — from dataset to deployment.
+The goal was to integrate AI into a real time environment with full pipeline ownership from dataset to deployment.

----

-📌 Ideal for undergraduate AI portfolios, MBZUAI applications, or real-world AI deployment demonstrations.